cloverleaf/web/faq.md

 **A:** I've openly acknowledged that Perdola is based off the concept of "[Master Password](https://masterpasswordapp.com/)" but why would I spend all this time re-making a working piece of software?
 The answer is simple: *I don't like how master password works.* It has many different offshoots that all look different.
 It takes 6 variables to make a password and 30 seconds to load (Yes, I timed it.).
 It makes everything harder than it should be.
 And that was my motivation to make Perdola.
 I absolutely love the concept of secure passwords without storing them but hate the current solutions.

+**Q:** My favourite app isn't on Perdola!!!!1!:

+**A:** That's not a question but there is something you can do about it!
+Submit an issue [on github](https://github.com/ChildishGiant/perdola/issues/new) specifying the site you want added and I'll do my best to add it.

 <style
   type="text/css">